-Temporary Total Disability Benefits compensate injured workers for lost wages if they are temporarily unable to return to work after a work-related accident or exposure.
-If you were injured on the job and your doctor’s restrictions prevent you from working, or your employer is unable to accommodate your light-duty restrictions, chances are good that you qualify for TTD benefits.
+Temporary Total Disability Benefits compensate injured workers for lost wages if they cannot return to work after a work-related accident or exposure.
+If you were injured on the job and your doctor’s restrictions prevented you from working, or your employer cannot accommodate your light-duty restrictions, chances are good that you qualify for TTD benefits.

 - To qualify for these benefits, you must meet certain criteria.

-- You must miss a minimum of three consecutive days from work because of your illness or injury.
+- You must miss at least three consecutive days from work because of your illness or injury.

-- Your injuries must have occurred while you were at work or performing job-related duties.
+- Your injuries must have occurred while at work or performing job-related duties.

 - You must notify your employer of the injury.

-If you qualify for Temporary Total Disability benefits, your employer must begin making payments to you within 14 days of receiving notice of your injury.
-If your employer denies or delays payment, you have the right to petition the arbitrator to order your employer to pay your benefits and any applicable penalties.
+If you qualify for Temporary Total Disability benefits, your employer must begin paying you within 14 days of receiving notice of your injury.
+If your employer denies or delays payment, you can petition the arbitrator to order your employer to pay your benefits and any applicable penalties.
 If you hire an attorney to help you get TTD benefits, your employer may also be required to pay his or her fees.

 How Long Will You Receive TTD Benefits?

-Your employer must continue to pay you TTD benefits until you are released to return to work or you reach maximum medical improvement (MMI).
-If your employer discontinues your TTD payments prematurely, it must notify you in writing no later than the last day you receive a payment.
-If no written explanation is provided, you may petition the arbitrator to order your employer to pay penalties and attorney’s fees.
+Your employer must continue paying you TTD benefits until you are released to return to work or reach maximum medical improvement (MMI).
+If your employer discontinues your TTD payments prematurely, it must notify you in writing no later than the last day you receive payment.
+You may petition the arbitrator to order your employer to pay penalties and attorney’s fees if no written explanation is provided.

 When Your Employer Can Accommodate Your Restrictions

-When your restrictions prevent you from performing your regular job duties, but your employer offers you work that accommodates your condition and the limits your doctor has set, you must give the light-duty work a try.
+When your restrictions prevent you from performing your regular job duties, but your employer offers you work that accommodates your condition and the limits your doctor has set, you must try the light-duty work.
 If you refuse to accept work that meets your restrictions, you could be waiting out the rest of your recovery without TTD pay.
-If you try working and it aggravates your symptoms or make your condition worse, you should return to your doctor to have your restrictions modified.
+If you try working and it aggravates your symptoms or makes your condition worse, you should return to your doctor to have your restrictions modified.